zalando/dress-code/README.md

 Fabricator builds both a static documentation site and optimized CSS and JS toolkit files.

-The demo build artifacts output to the `.demo` directory.
+The demo build artifacts output to the `.tmp/.demo` directory.
 This can be deployed to any static hosting environment - no language runtime or database is required.

 **Deploy demo:**